-Passenger assistants assigned to the vehicle will be provided with information about your child.
+Passenger assistants are provided with information about your child.
 Prior to the commencement of the travel assistance, an introductory visit is arranged for the driver and passenger assistant to meet with you and your child.
 This is an opportunity to make sure that they are fully aware of your child's SEN/medical condition and any strategies to help make the journey as safe and pleasant as possible.
 This may include a list of likes and dislikes and the issue of a reading book or music.